fiborges/42SchoolProjects/Ft_libft/README.md

 ## 📋 Testing

-You can use any of this third party testers to test the project
+You can use any of this testers to test the project.
+Be careful to do your tests, these programs are not 100% foolproof!

 * [Tripouille/libfTester](https://github.com/Tripouille/libftTester)